pyeventsourcing/eventsourcing/docs/topics/domain.rst

     a = reconstruct_aggregate_from_events(events)
     assert a is None

-In the example above, an ``AggregateDiscarded`` event class is defined.
-A "discared" event object is constructed using this class.
-This event object is appended to the list of ``events`` from the examples above.
-This list of events is then used to reconstruct the "current state" of the aggregate.
-The result is ``None``.
+Although the library does not provide any "discarded" event classes, if you need to model an aggregate such that it eventually appears no longer to exist in an application repository, you can adapt this technique for your situation.
+For example, you may wish to define an attribute such as ``is_discarded`` and assert in aggregate command methods that the aggregate has not been discarded.

 Aggregate base class
 --------------------

 This library's :class:`~eventsourcing.domain.Aggregate` class is a base class for event-sourced aggregates.
 It can be used to develop event-sourced aggregates.
-See for example the ``Dog`` aggregate in the :ref:`Simple example <Aggregate simple example>` below.

 .. code-block:: python